MarianD/CharsOccurrences/ReadMe (CharsOccurrences).txt

 Tab with two vertical static lists shows also percentages of occurrences and the sum of all occurrences.

+The font size and bold style of the most tabs is adjustable in the Settings tab.

-The last chosen tab and the order of the items of the individual sortable lists are saved and automatically restored at the opening the next file and at the new opening of the Lister, and even after exit and restart of the Total Commander.
+The font size and style, the last chosen tab and the order of the items of the individual sortable lists are saved and automatically restored at the opening the next file and at the new opening of the Lister, and even after exit and restart of the Total Commander.

 Limitations: